Master of Arts

-Students in this program learn to critically evaluate relationships among media, the public, and policy makers during rapidly evolving events or issues to prepare them for work with domestic or global NGOs, think tanks, businesses and government agencies in support of their organizational objectives.
-Graduates from the Master of Arts in Studies of Global Media will be able to research, analyze, verify and communicate information about critical and complicated global issues in an effective, ethical and culturally aware manner.
+Graduate students in this program learn to critically evaluate relationships among media, the public, and policy makers during rapidly evolving events or issues to prepare them for work with domestic or global NGOs, think tanks, businesses and government agencies.
+Graduates from the Master of Arts in Studies of Global Media (GLO) will be able to research, analyze, verify and communicate information about critical and complicated global issues in an effective, ethical and culturally aware manner.

-The program’s broad selection of courses focuses on comparative media systems, practices, values and laws that influence political, cultural, social and economic institutions globally.
-Students build analytical skills coupled with conceptual knowledge of real-time and emerging issues, such as digital inequity, surveillance, censorship and propaganda.
-Our flexible curriculum examines the transformation of media systems in historical and contemporary contexts with classes such as Media and the Environment; Disinformation and Information Security; Media, War and Peace; Media and Human Rights; and Social Movement Media in a Global Context.
+The program’s broad selection of courses focuses on practices, values and laws that influence political, cultural, social and economic institutions globally.
+Students build analytical skills coupled with conceptual knowledge of real-time and emerging issues, such as digital inequity, surveillance, censorship and disinformation.
+Our flexible curriculum examines the transformation of media systems in historical and contemporary contexts with classes such as Media and the Climate Change; Media Entrepreneurship and Innovation; Disinformation and Information Security; Media, War and Peace; Media and Human Rights; and Social Movement Media in a Global Context.

 Graduate students critically evaluate media content and media issues around the world and are offered opportunities to collaborate on projects in small groups or communities, and work with a professor on a capstone portfolio, project or research paper.
 Projects and research in the courses can be tailored to students’ interests to support their unique professional goals.

 Students will graduate with deep professional knowledge of the diversity of influences on media in a global environment, which will prepare them to engage with and meet the grand challenges of the times in the Fourth Industrial Revolution.